Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI

-Although the research of the fact-checking activities and problems was directed to the European region, only minor differences were found when comparing these activities and problems with the findings about the fact-checkers from other non-English speaking regions.
-The implications are also not anyhow specific to individual countries and can be generalized to other contexts with similar attributes (e.g., countries where fact-checkers face the disinformation spread in other languages transmitting from the neighboring countries).
+Although the research of the fact-checking activities and problems was directed to the European region, only minor differences were found when comparing these activities and problems with the findings about the fact-checkers from other non-English-speaking regions.
+The implications are also not in any way specific to individual countries and can be generalized to other contexts with similar attributes (e.g., countries where fact-checkers face the disinformation spread in other languages transmitting from the neighboring countries).
 This gives the implications a very broad applicability.